If yer’ gonna ride, know the language. Here’s a few Stagecoach Terms and Slang of the Old West.

 Superintendent – The person in charge of 250 miles of road on the Overland Route, also called Division Agent.

 Swing Station – A small stage station where the team was changed.
-Usually consisting of little more than a small cabin and barn or corral, it usually manned by just a few stock-tenders.
+Usually consisting of little more than a small cabin and barn or corral, it is usually manned by just a few stock-tenders.
 Stages stopped at Swing Stations for about ten minutes before moving on.

 Team – The horses or mules pulling the stagecoach, usually consisting of four to six animals.